Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

 > **Note:**
 >
-> For the CMSIS-Toolbox MCUXpresso integration device family software packs are required starting with version 19.0.0.
+> MCUXpresso Config Tools integration with CMSIS-Toolbox is available with **CMSIS packs based on MCUXpresso SDK 2.16.0** (or higher).

 **Chapter Contents:**